• About Us

 The keyboard shortcut for the bullet point symbol is Alt + 0149.
 Alternatively, you can use Alt + 7.

-Bullet point symbol keyboard shortcut
+Bullet point symbol keyboard shortcuts

 To use the keyboard shortcut Alt + 0149 to make a bullet point, follow these steps: